 - Also as Micki noted, try to take time to ENJOY the race.
 Look around at the scenery, the other runners, the spectators.
 Think how far you have come since running for 1 minute in September – you are all INCREDIBLE!

 Next week, you officially become part of the regular WRW group.
 Congratulations!
 You will receive an email each week with the suggested routes for the week.
 Generally, the runs after the race tend to be fun destinations.
 We no longer need to worry about mileage, it’s more about being social and keeping fit (since we can use that as an excuse to eat all the good things at Borough Market…).

 I know it can be tricky to start running on MWF after you’ve gotten into such a TTH schedule for the year.
 It can also be intimidating to run with all those super scary advanced MWF runners.
-But trust me, ALL of you are running at paces that EASILY fit within the larger MWF group.
+But trust me, you are running at paces that fit within the larger MWF group.
 Your coaches will help connect you with the women in your pace group and I swear, they are all really nice.
 And you will meet many of them this weekend.
 So please please come out and run with us whenever you can.
-It will also make it easier for the fall if you meet some of your fellow pace group runners over the next month or so before school gets out.
+It will also make it easier for the fall if you meet some of your fellow pace group runners over the next month or two before school gets out.